Synopsis:

 Scriptwriter: Daniel Rissech

-Delete After Reading is a point-and-click adventure game where the story starts with an upset kid writing in a diary.
-The player clicks highlighted words to progress the story; this text-based puzzle is then followed by the revelation that the protagonist has discovered a strange device on the bus ride home that displays a message.
-The machine requires the player to solve puzzles to unlock the recently received message.
-These first puzzles are simple to complete; if needed, there are hints in the menu to assist the player.
-The puzzles eventually lead to a hidden room, introducing three additional characters.
-These strange personalities tell the backstory of a game series they all loved, where the fourth game was produced but never released.
-The goal then becomes to find and save this unreleased game, titled “The Curse of Penguin Island.”
+Delete After Reading is a point-and-click adventure where the story starts with an upset kid writing in a diary.
+Click highlighted words to progress the story; this text-driven puzzle is followed by the revelation that the protagonist has discovered a strange device on the bus ride home that displays a message.
+The machine requires you to solve puzzles to unlock the newly received message.
+These first puzzles are simple; if needed, there are hints in the menu to assist.
+The puzzles eventually lead to a hidden room and introduce three additional characters.
+These strange personalities share the backstory of a game series they all loved, where the fourth game was produced but never released.
+Your goal becomes to find and save this unreleased game, titled “The Curse of Penguin Island.”

-The game has five chapters, each with a unique setting, and they all progress the story differently.
-Players can begin at any chapter they want, with no option to save during the chapter to rely on.
-I started my journey at chapter one, progressed through to chapter five, and completed the game in two sittings.
-With the game time totalling approximately three hours, a more competent and less-tired person could finish even faster.
-I could also see that person completing it in one sitting.
+The game has five chapters, each with a unique setting that progresses the story differently.
+Players can begin at any chapter, and there’s no mid-chapter save.
+I started at chapter one, went through to chapter five, and finished in two sittings.
+With total playtime around three hours, a more focused player could finish even faster — potentially in one sitting.

-Delete After Reading is a return to the simpler style of game.
-The story is compelling enough to keep you playing, and the game doesn’t outstay its welcome.
-The puzzles were challenging enough that I had to take my time while playing, and even if I couldn’t solve all of them correctly, I still found it enjoyable.
-The game is linear and targeted at a younger audience, so this is fun to play with the family.
+Delete After Reading is a return to a simpler style of game.
+The story is compelling enough to keep you playing, and it doesn’t outstay its welcome.
+The puzzles are challenging without being punishing, and even when I couldn’t solve all of them cleanly, I still had fun.
+It’s linear and skews younger, making it a nice one to play with the family.